 Runco Products are manufactured under one or more of the following patents: US.
 Patent 6755540 and Other Patents Pending.

 Important Safety Instructions

 Thank you for your purchase of this quality Runco video product!
-It has been designed to provide you with the quality of video that is expected in a home theater.
 For the best performance, please read this manual carefully as it is your guide through the menus and operation.